business

 Total income generated by an app before subtracting app store commissions, taxes, refunds, and operating costs.

-Gross revenue is the total amount of money an app earns from all revenue sources before any deductions are applied.
+Gross revenue is the total amount an app earns from all sources before deductions.
 This includes income from in-app purchases, subscriptions, upfront app sales, and advertising.
-It represents the top-line figure and is the starting point for calculating actual profitability.
-While gross revenue shows the scale of an app’s earnings, it does not reflect how much money the developer actually takes home.
+As the top-line figure, it serves as the starting point for calculating profitability.
+However, gross revenue shows scale without reflecting how much the developer takes home.

 What Gets Deducted

-Several significant costs are subtracted from gross revenue to arrive at net revenue.
-App store commissions are the largest deduction, with Apple and Google taking 15% to 30% depending on the developer’s size and revenue type.
-Taxes, including VAT and sales tax, vary by region and can add up significantly for apps with a global user base.
-Refunds and chargebacks further reduce the actual income.
-These deductions can collectively remove 30% to 50% or more from the gross figure.
+Several costs are subtracted from gross revenue to reach net revenue.
+App store commissions are the largest deduction, with Apple and Google taking 15% to 30% depending on developer size and revenue type.
+Taxes - including VAT and sales tax - vary by region and grow substantial for apps with a global user base.
+Refunds and chargebacks further shrink actual income.
+Combined, these deductions can strip 30% to 50% or more from the gross figure.

 Using Gross Revenue Effectively

-Gross revenue is useful for tracking overall growth trends and comparing performance across periods.
-However, making business decisions based solely on gross revenue can be misleading.
-Always pair it with net revenue analysis when evaluating profitability, setting budgets, or calculating metrics like LTV and ROAS.
+Gross revenue works well for tracking growth trends and comparing performance across periods.
+However, basing business decisions on this number alone can mislead.
+Pair it with net revenue analysis when evaluating profitability, setting budgets, or calculating metrics like Lifetime Value (LTV) and Return on Ad Spend (ROAS).